Functions in Python

 Arbitrary number of arguments

-Sometimes you don't know in advance how many arguments will be passed to the function.
-For this, special parameters are used:
+Sometimes you don't know in advance how many arguments will be passed.
+Special parameters handle this:

 Python 3.13